Click on the service to learn more!

 Weight loss can be difficult to achieve without the right tools and the correct knowledge.
 Working closely with owners to identify sources of calories, recommending diets based on the age, breed, and activity level of the pet and routine weigh-ins are all ways we can help your pet maintain a healthy weight.

-In addition to our standard obedience training, we also offer behavior consultations for dogs and cats that need additional help in correcting unwanted behaviors.
+We offer behavior consultations for dogs and cats that need additional help in correcting unwanted behaviors.
 Some behaviors need a more comprehensive approach that takes into account your pet's daily surroundings, triggers, and motivations.
 Together with Dr. Osborne, you can craft a customized approach to problems and work to create better communication between you and your pet.

 Diagnosis, treatment and long term management of allergies and allergy symptoms, with focus on teaching owners how to manage symptoms at home and how to recognize when medical intervention is needed.